datawaves-xyz/blockchain-spark/README.md

 ### Building

-We use Maven for building Java UDFs used by Python library.
+We use Maven for building Java UDFs used by blockchain-spark.

 To compile, run tests, and build jars: